ohata-toast/RDS/en/console-guide.md

   * CRUD: In addition to READ permission, DML can be inquired.
   * DDL: In addition to CRUD permission, DDL can be inquired.
   * CUSTOM: The permissions for existing users already in use.
 Cannot be changed to CUSTOM permissions, and users with CUSTOM permissions can delete only.

-> [Caution] If you have Read Only Slave, or in the case of a high availability instance, if you have done a task related to `CREATE USER`, `ALTER USER`, or `GRANT` with an existing DB User, you must execute `flush privileges` syntax.
-Otherwise, backup could fail.
-This is a known MySQL bug.

 * The DB User shown below cannot be used due to the policy:
   * mysql.session
   * mysql.sys